Cuz I Love You (song)

 "Cuz I Love You" is a song by American singer and rapper Lizzo.
-It was originally released on February 14, 2019 as the first promotional single from her third studio album of the same name.
-It was serviced to top 40 radio stations on January 28, 2020 as the third single from the album.
+It was originally released on February 14, 2019, as the first promotional single from her third studio album of the same name.
+It was serviced to top 40 radio stations on January 28, 2020, as the second single from the album.
 Lizzo performed the song as the opening number of the 62nd Annual Grammy Awards on January 26, 2020.

 Composition

 "Cuz I Love You" was written by Lizzo alongside American rock band X Ambassadors, the latter of whom provided production for the track.
 Musically, "Cuz I Love You" is a big band-inspired soul song that showcases Lizzo's vocal ability.
 Lizzo's performance in the song has been compared to that of Darlene Love.
 The number begins with the singer loudly belting "I’m crying/Cuz I love you" before being accompanied by a brass and percussion-heavy band.
 The song's lyrical content discusses the singer entering a relationship with someone special and departing from her previous approaches to romance.
 The song title, as well as some of the lyrics, are obviously inspired by Slade's 1971 single "Coz I Luv You".